 Share A Gift With New Worshippers

-A small gift or token can be an excellent way to show new visitors that they are part of the community and encourage them to return.
-A gift can be something small: a keychain, a water bottle, branded journal, or Bible.
-It will help keep your institution top of mind, and it is an easy way to show a little extra appreciation.
+A small gift or token can be an excellent way to show new visitors that they’re part of the community and encourage them to return.
+A gift can be something small: a keychain, water bottle, branded journal, or Bible.
+It will help keep your institution top of mind, and it’s an easy way to show a little extra appreciation.

 Offer Great Childcare